putteabrahamsson/react-native-indoor-map/README.md

 An object with the type `ZoomProps`, this is useable if you wanna change settings on map, for example `sensitivity` which sets how much you zoom in per press.

 ---

+## Upcoming news

+We plan on releasing some new updates to the package.

+- Support for multiple floors
+- Pinch to zoom
+- More configuration

 ## Contributing